As far as pets go, fish are some of the easiest to take care of…

 Your next step in learning how to pack and move a fish tank is to pack the small items in the tank.

-1. Siphon as much of the tank water as you can into additional buckets.
+1. Siphon as much of the aquarium water as you can into additional buckets.

-The goal is to keep about 80 percent of the water so your fish adjust to their new home quickly.
+The goal is to keep about 80 percent of the water so your fish adjust to their new location quickly.

 2. Place live plants into a bucket of fish tank water.